Shubham3023/SmsEmailSpamClassifier/README.md

 - Extra Tree Classifier, AdaBoost Classifier, GradientBoost Classifier, K Neighbours Classifier, XGBoost Classifier.
 - Support Vector Classifier gives same precision score as that of Multinomial Naive Bayes

-3.3.3 Experiments to increase Precision score
+3.3.3 Experiments to increase Accuracy score.
 - TF-IDF with max_features hyper-parameter.
 Here accuracy score of best model increases with max precision score.
 - Voting Classifier on top 3 Models.
 No significant change in precision score and accuracy score of best model.
 - Using No. of characters column.
 Accuracy score of best model decreases.